MrSeccubus/obs_autobuild_test/README.md

 # obs_autobuild_test
-Test to see how you make OpenSUSE build services build automagically
+Test to see how you make OpenSUSE build services build automagically with GitHub

 Information I found sofar
 =========================